NEBULAR THEORY [For the Origin of the Solar System]

 And then a very strange thing happened—the CPN (Maoist) gave up the fight!
 There has never been a satisfactory explanation from Prachanda and the other leaders of the party as to just why they did so.
 In part it may have been a simple failure of nerve, or a fear that if they actually seized nationwide power the Indian Army or U.S. imperialist forces might directly intervene.
 (Of course this probability existed from the start, which is why any strategic plan for revolution should not just have been a People’s War until Kathmandu could be captured.
 That would very probably only mark the completion of the first stage of the PW, which might very well be pushed back into the countryside again for a long period because of foreign intervention.)

 In any case, events have proven that aborting the People’s War was an extremely serious error.
 True, by ending the PW and forming the multi-party alliance with the leading non-revolutionary parties, the CPN (Maoist) was able to get rid of the monarchy, probably once and for all.
 And the massive support that the party won during the PW allowed them to win the highest number of votes in the 2008 Constituent Assembly, and for Prachanda to briefly become Prime Minister.
 But the real political power of the old bourgeois-feudalist regime actually still continued—as their control of the Nepal Army and the early pushing aside of the CPN (Maoist) demonstrated.
 The even worse problem was that the CPN (Maoist) itself changed irreversibly into a reformist social-democratic party with no real possibility of ever getting back on the road to revolution.
 And the masses too have been giving up on the party; in the 2013 Constituent Assembly elections they only won 80 of 601 seats.
+The percentage of the vote received by the CPN (Maoist), under its various names, was 29.28% in 2008, 15.21% in 2013, and just 13.66% in the 2017 elections.
+Their support has continued to drop as they have become more and more obviously just another ineffective reformist party.

 In 2002 the part of the old CPN (Unity Centre) which had not gone on to become the CPN (Maoist) merged with the old CPN (Masal) to form the CPN (Unity Centre-Masal).
 These were people who had opposed the PW and had not taken part in it.
 After the fall of the feudal monarchy in 2006 there were several small factions which split off from this party, and the largest piece left merged with the CPN (Maoist) in January 2009, which then changed its name to the Unified Communist Party of Nepal (Maoist).
 Additions of groups and individuals like this which had opposed the PW moved that party further to the right.